ctchik/cert-pdf/README.md

 2. Will compare the local latest transaction and the online latest transaction before issuing a batch of PDF files.
 It prevents the occurrence of fake certificates when the private key is stolen by someone else.

-3. Because of feature 2, when multiple callings are in process simultenously, only one calling can successfully get into the issuing phase.
+3. Because of feature 2, when multiple callings are in process simultenously, only one calling can successfully get into the issuing phase.
 This feature is implemented by adding a file lock onto the local latest transaction file.

 4. Each calling will be assigned with a job ID, which is a uuid4.
 Job log of each calling will be produced.